mattatlincoln/mattatlincoln.github.io/README.md

 # Matt's content

-Website, which will, one day, be update.
+Website, which will, one day, be updated.

 Talks and teaching.